baitisj/pulsar/README.txt

 You'll need these packages to use dev-config.yaml

   swh-plugins zam-plugins

+You'll also need to configure and run the JACK audio daemon.
+*qjackctl* is optional but very helpful.

+  jackd2 qjackctl

 It is possible the version of ZamPlugins in your distro is too old to work at all.
 Also the quality of older plugins is not as good